IIT-PAVIS/ExHistCNN/README.md

 `conda env create -f environment.yml`

-Clone the project and activate the virtual environment, you are good to go :)
+Activate the virtual environment, you are good to go :)

 ## Dataset